nesaorg/Equivariant-Encryption-for-AI/README.md

 nesa provides a ChatGPT-compatible API for running encrypted AI with a one line change.

 ### Quick Set-up ###
-nesa is one click install and go.
+nesa is one click to install and go.
 See documentation.

 ## How Nesa Achieves Blind AI: Equivariant Encryption (EE) ##